TheJarX/TheJarX/README.md

 ### Hi there this is Gerard (TheJarX) 👋🏻

-- 🔭 I’m work at Archdaily
+- 🔭 I work at Archdaily
 - 👯 I’m looking to collaborate on anything, I'm starting in this world
 - 🌱 I’m currently learning Rails 🙌🏻 (again)
 - 📫 How to reach me: hello@itsgerard.com